 - Estonia: Koit Toome and Laura – Verona

 On the 4th of March the Estonian representative was chosen via the selection called Eesti Laul.
 10 acts competed, and after a top three battle, Koit and Laura took the prize.

 If Nordic Noir can be used about music, that is what Finland sends to Eurovision 2017.
 Norma John won the national selection Uuden Musiikin Kilpailu beating nine other artists on the 28th of February.

 The Eurovision interest in France has been growing steadily since Amir represented them at the 2016 contest.
 For the 2017 edition the broadcaster received more than 300 potential entries from which they chose Alma and the song Requiem.

 For the 2017 Eurovision Song Contest, German broadcaster changed their format into a casting show for young undiscovered artists.
 They received nearly 2500 applications which was cut down to 30, and then again to five who competed in the final of Unser Song on the 9th of February.
 Levina with Perfect Life won and will be their entry.

 - Georgia: Tako Gachechiladze – Keep The Faith

 The Georgian national selection was held on January 20th and after 25 contestants fighting for the rights to represent their country, Tako Gachechiladze was picked by public as well as five international juror with her song Keep The Faith.

-Demy has been chosen internally, but some kind of national selection will take place where the public will choose between three songs for her.
-All the songs are written by Eurovision veteran Dimitris Kontopoulos who will work together with Fokas Evangelinos again for the stage performance.
+Demy was been chosen internally, in a national selecton the public chose between three songs for her.
+All the songs were written by Eurovision veteran Dimitris Kontopoulos who will work together with Fokas Evangelinos again for the stage performance.

 - Hungary: Joci Pápai – Origo